worldbiomusic/RelayEscapePlugin/RelayEscapePlugin/server_wiki/MiniGame.md

 - by paying tokens and playing the game within a given time, you can get rewards for each minigame ranking section

 # Type
-- [Solo-MiniGame][Solo-MiniGame]: a minigame that you can challenge yourself
+- [Solo-MiniGame](Solo-MiniGame.md): a minigame that you can challenge yourself
-- [Cooperative-MiniGame][Cooperative-MiniGame]: a minigame that wo or more players can enjoy in cooperative
+- [Cooperative-MiniGame](Cooperative-MiniGame.md): a minigame that wo or more players can enjoy in cooperative
-- [Battle-MiniGame][Battle-MiniGame]: a minigame that two players can battle each other
+- [Battle-MiniGame](Battle-MiniGame.md): a minigame that two players can battle each other

 # Ranking Update
 only 1 highest score was scored (not duplicate)